-This information is required so that we can calculate the fees payable by firms in respect of the FSA, FOS and the FSCS.
+This information is required so that we can calculate the fees payable by firms in respect of the FCA, FOS and the FSCS.

-Data for fees calculations Firms will need to report data for the purpose of calculating FSA, FOS and FSCS levies.
-FSA The relevant information required is the tariff data set out in FEES 4 Annex 1R Part 2 under fee-blocks A.12, A.13, A.18 and A.19 and, in respect of fee-blocks A.12 and A.13, the tariff data set out under the definition of "annual income" in Section J of SUP 16 Annex 18AR as read together with the guidance on calculating and apportioning annual income below.
-Note that firms are required to report tariff data information relating to all business falling within fee blocks A.12/A.13/A.18/A.19.
-FOS The relevant information required is the tariff data set out in FEES 5 Annex 1R industry blocks 16 and 17 and, in respect of industry blocks 8 and 9, the tariff data set out under the definition of "annual income" in Section J of SUP 16 Annex 18AR as read together with the guidance on calculating and apportioning annual income below.
+Data for fees calculations Firms will need to report data for the purpose of calculating FCA, FOS and FSCS levies.
+FCA The relevant information required is the tariff data set out in FEES 4 Annex 1AR Part 3 under fee-blocks A.12, A.13, A.18 and A.19.
+Note that firms are required to report tariff data information relating to all business falling within fee blocks A.12/A.13/A.18/A.19 and not simply that relating to retail investments.
+FOS The relevant information required is the tariff data set out in FEES 5 Annex 1R industry blocks 8, 9, 16 and 17.
 Note that firms are required to report tariff data information relating to all business falling within industry blocks 8/9, 16 and 17.
-FSCS The relevant information required is the tariff data set out in sub- classes B2, C2, D2, and E2, FEES 6 Annex 3R.
-Note that firms are required to report tariff data information relating to all business falling within sub-classes B2, C2, D2 and E2, FEES 6 Annex 3R.
+FSCS The relevant information required is the tariff data set out in classes B2, C2, D2, and E2, FEES 6 Annex 3R.
+Note that firms are required to report tariff data information relating to all business falling within classes B2, C2, D2 and E2, FEES 6 Annex 3R.